PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 In just two days, the initial video quickly went viral and garnered over 300,000 views and 1,000 comments on the hotly discussed issue of police brutality.
 Soon after the death, Internet forums such as 4chan and Reddit, along with websites of many online news sources and Facebook began to spread the event, resulting in more rallies in Staten Island and Harlem.
 A change.org petition to further punish the offending officers was also launched in the days following the event.

-So far into the case, two of the five police officers responsible for Garner’s death have been stripped of their badges and guns; their names have not yet been disclosed.
-Following the event, Mayor de Blasio spoke out once more on July 19th, vowing to “Change the NYPD for good” He followed by saying “I watched it as a family member would watch it, and it was very sad to watch.”
+In the wake of Garner’s death and the subsequent public protests, Mayor de Blasio spoke out once more on July 19th, vowing to “Change the NYPD for good” He followed by saying “I watched it as a family member would watch it, and it was very sad to watch.”
 Some have criticized the Mayor and the NYPD for being what they see as a slap on the wrist on the police officers involved at the scene, citing much harsher measures being taken in a virtually identical case from 1994, in which NYPD officer Francis Levoti was convicted by a federal jury for placing a man who later died in a choke-hold.

 Reverend Al Sharpton’s Rally